Mrinal Kumar Das Gupta

 Mrinal Kumar Das Gupta FNI (1 September 1923 – 28 November 2005, Kolkata) was an Indian astronomer.
 He was born in erstwhile Barishal district in present-day Bangladesh.
-He received his B.Sc and M.Sc degrees in Physics from Dhaka University in 1944 and 1945 respectively.
+He received his BSc and MSc degrees in physics from Dhaka University in 1944 and 1945 respectively.
 Later he joined the department of Radio Physics and Electronics of the University of Calcutta as a researcher.

 In 1954, he obtained his Ph.D. from the University of Manchester.
 Later he became the head of the department of the Institute of Radio Physics and Electronics at Calcutta University.
 Das Gupta worked with Robert Hanbury Brown and Roger Jennison, in building the first intensity interferometers at radio wavelength in the early 1950s and measured the apparent angular structures of two radio sources, Cygnus A and Cassiopeia A. Das Gupta was elected as a Fellow of the National Academy of Science in 1974 by the Indian National Science Academy, New Delhi and as a Fellow of the Academy of Science by the Indian Academy of Sciences, Bangalore.
 He was also the member of the now-infamous committee that investigated Dr. Subhash Mukhopadhyay who created the world's second and India's first child using in-vitro fertilisation.
 He died on 28 November 2005 in Kolkata.